-How a strange and mysterious British penny brought remarkable good fortune to all those it was handed to…
+How a mysterious British penny brought remarkable good fortune to all those it was handed to.

-MADDIE WAS SITTING in a bus depot in Chicago.
+Maddie was sitting in a bus depot in Chicago.
 She was poor and down on her luck.
-It seemed like it had been this way since she gotten out of school at 18.
-She was now 35 and things still weren’t looking up.
+It seemed like it had been this way since she’d left school at eighteen.
+She was now thirty-five and things still weren’t looking up.
 She was in Chicago in the hope of getting a better job – something that beat waiting tables over in Madison.

-Worse still, Maddie was pretty sure she hadn’t gotten the job in publishing she’d just interviewed for.
+Worse still, Maddie was pretty sure she wouldn’t get the job in publishing she’d just interviewed for.
 She loved books and was qualified for the job having majored in English, and having written on and off for some small-time literary magazines.
 But it looked like the job wasn’t to be.
 To cap it all, the weather was lousy.
 It was a drizzly, dismal day.
-She brushed back her long blond wavy hair and looked around the grim concrete of the bus depot – wondering grimly why nothing ever seemed to work out for her.
+She brushed back her long blond wavy hair and looked around the depressing concrete of the bus depot – wondering grimly why nothing ever seemed to work out for her.

 It was then she noticed the old guy.
 He was sitting a few feet away from her and was clearly waiting for a bus too.
 He looked quite cool in a retro sort of way, wearing a smart leather jacket and stylish black beret – kind of artistic.

 The next moment he was staring right at Maddie.
 His eyes were piercing, but kindly looking.